-The Pfizer Foundation Matching Gifts Program matches U.S. based colleague donations to any eligible 501(c)(3) tax-exempt organization that meets program criteria.
-This effectively doubles a colleagues' contribution, while allowing the Pfizer Foundation to support communities where colleagues live and work.
-The Program is a voluntary one designed to provide participants with an incentive to make periodic contributions benefiting eligible organizations that are important to them.
+The Pfizer Foundation Matching Gifts program matches U.S. based colleague and retiree donations to any eligible 501(c)(3) tax-exempt organization that meet program criteria.
+The program is voluntary, designed to provide participants with an incentive to make periodic contributions benefiting eligible organizations that are important to them.

 Eligible organizations include, but are not limited to: colleges and universities, private and public elementary and secondary schools, civic, arts and culture, health and human service agencies and environmental organizations.